daytonaio/content/articles/20240821_Daytona_Office_Hours_#9_Latest_Updates_and_Highlights.md

 > [!NOTE] NOTE: GitHub is currently the only git provider that supports prebuilds.

-*Using `daytona prebuilds add` opens a view that lets asks the user to select a project configuration and the Git branch they plan to work on.
+*Using `daytona prebuilds add` opens a view that asks the user to select a project configuration and the Git branch they plan to work on.
 The user can then decide on a commit interval after which a build should be triggered as well as any specific trigger files whose changes should immediately start the build process.*

 ![pre-builds demo](/articles/assets/20240821_Daytona_Office_Hour_%209_Latest_Updates_and_Highlights_img1.png)